CIS3296SoftwareDesignF21/prj-02-thescheduler/readme/Build_Instructions.md

 **Step 2**: Download additional libraries (Flask,Selenium,Twilio)

 **Side Step**: In order to test selenium code locally you will need to download the Chrome webdriver from here: https://sites.google.com/chromium.org/driver/downloads and place it the locations listed below.
+(Version 96)

                    -  Mac: /usr/local/bin/